ontogenerator/cpdetectoR/README.md

 Description
 ===========

 This package is for finding change points in sequences of responses.
 Putative change points are first detected, then a statistical test at a predefined significance level (Criterion) is applied to decide if the change point is supported or not.
-Based on algorithm published by Gallistel et al. (2004).
+Based on algorithm published by [Gallistel et al. (2004)](http://dx.doi.org/10.1073/pnas.0404965101), translated from Matlab into R.

 Installation
 ============